top of page

 Support Their Body

-• Short, gentle walks instead of long hikes
+• Opt for short, gentle walks instead of long hikes.

-• Regular nail trims to prevent joint strain
+• Regular nail trims can prevent joint strain.

-• Skin care: use mild shampoos, moisturizers, and gentle brushing
+• Use mild shampoos, moisturizers, and gentle brushing for skin care.

 Support Their Mind

-• Food puzzles or sniff walks for enrichment
+• Engage them with food puzzles or sniff walks for enrichment.

 No one likes this part, but quality of life matters more than longevity.
 Signs your dog may be nearing the end include:

-Some families choose at-home euthanasia, others go to a vet clinic.
+Some families choose at-home euthanasia, while others go to a vet clinic.
 The right choice is whatever provides peace and comfort for your dog.
+It’s a deeply personal decision, and it’s okay to seek support during this time.

 When time is limited, joy becomes the focus.
 Treat your dog to:

-• Sun naps, car rides, and favourite spots
+• Sun naps, car rides, and visits to their favorite spots.

 Remember: